onelife/Arduino_RT-Thread/README.md

 This is a fork of [RT-Thread](https://github.com/RT-Thread/rt-thread) project and modified for Arduino.

-Currently only the kernel APIs are avaiable and most of the optional components are removed for the sake of simplicity.
-Some of the optional components may be added back later.
+Currently most of the optional components are removed for the sake of simplicity.
+Later, some of the those will be brought back.

+## Available Components ##
+* FinSH

 ## Supported Architectures ##
 * SAM (ARM Cortex-M3, Tested with Arduino Due)